MDiv Entrance Tuition Waiver

-Eligibility: Basic degree students with an overall average of 85% or higher qualify for an in-course scholarship upon the completion of ten and twenty credits.
+Eligibility: Domestic Basic Degree students with an overall average of 85% or higher qualify for an in-course scholarship upon the completion of ten and twenty credits.

 In-course scholarships may be deferred for one year only upon request.
 If the recipient does not register at Emmanuel College within one year, he or she will receive the honour of the award only.

 Many students now pursue their studies on a part-time basis, which means that they seldom complete a credit group of ten or twenty courses at the end of an academic year.
 Many also continue their course work during the summer session, take courses under letter of permission at other theological colleges and pursue the basic M.Div. degree and the advanced M.A. degree concurrently.

 The following guidelines are intended to address the issues that arise when students pursue degrees under these circumstances.

 At least five courses of a credit group of ten courses must be completed at Emmanuel/TST for a student to qualify for an in-course scholarship.
 [EC Faculty May 1993]